 Just like humans, it is ideal to brush your dog's teeth on a daily basis.
 Once a day may be a bit unrealistic, so even once a week will do the trick, but the more often you can, the better.

 Start brushing your dog's teeth from a young age to get them comfortable with the process.
 Even if your dog doesn't like brushing at first, they usually will learn to appreciate and tolerate it.

 You will need to use specific toothpaste designed for dogs, as human toothpaste can contain toxic ingredients that could be harmful to your pup.

 Use a finger brush from your vet, or a child’s toothbrush to brush your pet’s teeth daily to remove any plaque or debris.
 It's as simple as brushing your own teeth.
 If your dog resists having their teeth cleaned try some doggie toothpaste in flavors your pooch will find irresistible.
 These special dog-friendly kinds of toothpaste can turn a chore into a treat.

 Try different combinations of toothpaste and dog-specific toothbrushes to see what your dog likes best.
 Also, try to create a brushing schedule so it is part of your dog's daily/weekly routine.

 Get Professional Cleanings

-To help prevent your pooch from developing tooth decay and periodontal disease, our Delaware County vets at Stoney Creek Veterinary Hospital recommend bringing your dog in for a dental appointment at least once each year (or more frequently if your canine companion is suffering from more severe or recurring dental problems).
+To help prevent your pooch from developing tooth decay and periodontal disease, our Morton vets at Stoney Creek Veterinary Hospital recommend bringing your dog in for a dental appointment at least once each year (or more frequently if your canine companion is suffering from more severe or recurring dental problems).